Website localization: how to prepare for a successful outcome

 Pick the right language service partner

 Find a translation agency with experience in website localization.
 Choose a team with the technical savvy to interact with your web developer.
 Together, they will determine the most efficient translation process based on the site’s size, content management system, and other factors.
-Depending on your needs, your language service partner can recommend either hands-on localization engineering or an automated solution such as a proxy-based approach.

 Link sites through a language menu